deviscoding/mac-update/README.md

  - Is Secure Boot Enabled?
  - Is System on Battery Power?
  - Is Screen Sleep Prevented?
  - Is Encryption in Progress?
+ - How much disk space is free?

 |Flags  | Purpose |
 |--|--|